 In July 1940 William Donovan was sent to England.
 The British schmoozed and groomed Donovan for the position they were going to assign him – creating THEIR intelligence apparatus in the United States.
 In London, the British slavemasters instructed all manner of individuals to “welcome” Donovan, including the King and Queen and Winston Churchill.

 Donovan was kept in daily contact with Ml-6 chief, Stewart Menzies, and the director of British naval intelligence, John Godfrey, who gave Donovan a list of things the British wanted him to lobby for in Washington.
 It was his first assignment, which he promptly carried out upon his return.
 39

-In September and October 1940 Vansittart was directly communicating with Donovan.
+In September 1940 Vansittart was directly communicating with Donovan.
 Vansittart oversaw Donovan, making sure that America gave Britain what they wanted – destroyers, weapons, etc. 40

 William Stephenson took Donovan to the Mediterranean area on an “intelligence tour” to educate Donovan.